huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * If I had 10x the agency I have, what would I do?
 * What system can I create that will make the goal inevitable?
 * What did I gain by not having what I needed?
+* What mastery or gift have I developed that I can offer to the world?
+* What mastery or gift have I developed that I can offer to the world?
+* What mastery or gift have I developed that I can offer to the world? [^9]

-## 🤔 On “Life”
+## 🤔 On "Life"

-* Imagine, at the end of a long life when you’ve passed away, you’re at the pearly gates of heaven, and the angels have allowed you back to your life for just one moment, and right now is that time.
+* Imagine, at the end of a long life when you've passed away, you're at the pearly gates of heaven, and the angels have allowed you back to your life for just one moment, and right now is that time.
 How do you respond?
 * What season am I in right now?
 What am I optimizing for?
 * Close the eyes, look within.
-Am I satisfied with the life I’m living?
+Am I satisfied with the life I'm living?
 * Which distractions in my life have become disguised as priorities?
+* If a competent CEO got to run my life for a day, what is the first thing they would eliminate?
+* What hard lesson keeps repeating itself in my life because I refuse to learn it?

-## 🤔 On “Year In Review”
+## 🤔 On "Year In Review"

 * Which habits have become more important and I need to double down on next year?
 Which habits are no longer serving me and need to be replaced next year?
 * 今年有哪裡做得好的地方? 今年有哪裡可以做得更好的地方?
-* What did I change my mind on this year?
+* What did/didn't I change my mind on this year?
 * What were my greatest hits and worst misses this year?
+* How far have I come this year?
+Who do I want to become next year?
 * What achievements am I most proud of this year?
 What was my biggest failure and hardest aspect this year?
 * What people/activities added the most energy to my life this year?
 * What did I learn (武裝) this year, and what did I unlearn (卸裝)?
-* What got too much of my attention this year, and what didn’t get enough?
+* What got too much of my attention this year, and what didn't get enough?
-* What did I do this year that I’d never done before?
+* What did I do this year that I'd never done before?
 What did I not do this year because of fear?
 * Where did I take risks this year, and where did I hold myself back?
 * Did anyone close to me give birth this year?
 Did anyone close to me die this year?
 * What cities/states/countries did I visit this year?